glenford/vBaD/README.md

 to help you visualise your builds and deploys and other information by providing a style of mashup dashboard.

 !!
 IMPORTANT !!

+This project currently only supports OSX whilst in its current state - if anyone needs compatibility with another OS please let me know - not difficult to do.

 This repository is still in flux, and is far from stable, use this at your own risk.